noisiver/codebase/Bash/AzerothCore/README.md

 - `module.weekendbonus.multiplier.professions`: This is a multiplier for profession skill ups on weekends
 - `module.weekendbonus.multiplier.proficiencies`: This is a multiplier for weapon and defense skill ups on weekends
 - `module.weekendbonus.multiplier.reputation`: This is a multiplier for reputation earned on weekends
 - `telegram.chat_id`: Can be set to **0** or a chat id provided by Telegram.
-Setting either this or token to **0** will disable Telegram It is used to send messages using Telegram if errors occur
+Setting either this or token to **0** will disable Telegram.
+It is used to send messages using Telegram if errors occur
 - `telegram.token`: Can be set to **0** or a token provided by Telegram.
 Setting either this or chat_id to **0** will disable Telegram.
 It is used to send messages using Telegram if errors occur
 - `world.address`: This is the address used to connect to the world server from the client
 - `world.cluster`: Can be set to **true** or **false** and determines if cluster should be enabled.
 This requires a special fork of AzerothCore and is intended for advanced users